-Each drum 1 and 2 motor (Figure 2-6) is a bidirectional, 170 cc variable-displacement, bent-axis piston motor.
-Each motor's displacement is controlled by an electronic motor controller.
+Each Drum 1 and 2 motor (Figure 2-8) is a bidirectional, variable-displacement, bent-axis piston motor.
+Each motor's displacement is controlled by an electric-over-hydraulic proportional displacement control.
+Displacement is 171,8 cc/ rev maximum and 36 cc/rev minimum

-Each motor has an external loop flushing circuit that continuously removes a small volume of oil from the motor loop to provide cooling and oil purification.
+Each motor has an external loop flushing circuit that removes a small volume of oil from the motor loop to provide cooling and oil purification.